List of Orkney islands: Main list

-This is a list of islands with an area greater than 15 hectares (approximately 37 acres).
+This is a list of islands with an area greater than 15 hectares (approximately 37 acres) or which are inhabited.
 Records for the last date of settlement for the smaller uninhabited islands are incomplete, but all of the islands listed here would have been inhabited at some point during the Neolithic, Pictish or Norse periods.

 'Ward Hill' or a variant thereof is very common as the name of the highest point on the island.
 These locations are named after those high places used for the lighting of warning beacons.

 The population of the tidal islet of Holm of Grimbister was not recorded by the 2001 census, although it was inhabited in 2010 and probably earlier.
-It did appear in the 2011 tables.
+It did appear in the 2011 tables and again in 2022.

-The population of Inner Holm in 2001 was one, although the figure was included in the total for Mainland at the time of the 2001 census.
+The population of Inner Holm in 2011 was one but it was not recorded as inhabited in 2022.

-Lamb Holm is "included in the NRS statistical geography for inhabited islands but had no usual residents at the time of either the 2001 or 2011 censuses".
+Lamb Holm was "included in the NRS statistical geography for inhabited islands but had no usual residents at the time of either the 2001 or 2011 censuses".

 Papa Stronsay had usually resident population of 10 in 2001 but was apparently not permanently inhabited in 2011.